 #7 – Rocket mass heaters use old technology with a new twist.

 This taps into what I was saying earlier about the heat getting absorbed into the mass.
 What it does is mix modern science with knowledge from hundreds of years ago.
-Burn the smoke and capture heat from the exhaust while focusing on utilizing the more efficient forms of heat: radiant and conductive heat are favored over convective heat.
+We burn the smoke and capture heat from the exhaust, while focusing on utilizing the more efficient forms of heat.
+Radiant and conductive heat are favored over convective heat.

-The new twist is using modern materials (barrels, ducting) to make the building process cheaper and easier, and also making the heaters more effective at getting the heat where people want it: right where they can sit on it and tuck their cold toes under the cushions.
+The new twist is using modern materials to make the building process cheaper and easier.
+We also make the heaters more effective at getting the heat where people want it.
+The heat is right where they can sit on it and tuck their cold toes under the cushions.

-- Convection is heat transfer via moving air or water, which is how most of our standard heating systems work.
+- Convection is heat exchange via moving air or water, which is how most of our standard heating systems work.